Skip Navigation

 • understanding of the demands of undertaking postgraduate study at university.

-Professional awareness and commitment to a future career
+1. Professional awareness and commitment to a future career

 You must have current registration with the Nursing and Midwifery Council as a nurse and provide evidence of having worked as a registrant in your intended second field.
 This evidence permits recognition of prior learning (RPEL), an NMC requirement that acknowledges the experience you have gained working as a registered nurse.

 During your interview you be given the opportunity to discuss this evidence in greater detail.
-You should also ensure that your nominated referee has completed the Referee RPEL confirmation form, and that this has been returned to [email protected]

-Academic awareness
+2. Academic awareness

-Success on this course depends on you being able to commit to the academic and professional demands required.
-For this reason, you should be able to clearly demonstrate an understanding of the academic rigours of this course and how you will, for example, remain motivated, meet assessment deadlines, and complete directed online learning.
+Success on this course depends on you being able to commit to the academic and professional challenges required and for this reason you should be able to clearly demonstrate an understanding of the academic rigours of this course and how you will, for example, ensure that competing priorities are managed effectively.
 You must demonstrate realistic expectations of this course and your commitment to independent study.
+You will be expected to have a basic understanding of the theoretical experience that will be gained during the programme you have applied for and how that might enable your practice experience

 Any questions?